downlinko/downlinko.github.io/_posts/development/golang/2018-09-01-download-install-golang-windows.md

 In this example, we keep the default install location of `C:\Go\`.

-> If you change the default install location you also need to set the `GOROOT` environment variable.

 <img src="{{ site.url }}/assets/images/posts/development/golang/golang-installer-default-location.png" alt="golang installer default location">

 Click `Install` to start the installation.